isomerpages/nlb-IOHA2020/_programme/conference-theme.md

 * Oral history and indigenous communities
 * Inter- and cross-disciplinary applications of oral history (journalism, therapy, etc.)
 * Comparative studies of oral history

+The views and opinions expressed in the conference papers, posters, screenings, speeches and discussions do not represent the official policy or position of the National Library Board.